10 Minute read:

 Social Media Profile-1

-Picture the scenario that people start searching for you by name; it happens more frequently than you might ecpect.
+Picture the scenario that people start searching for you by name; it happens more frequently than you might expect.
 Think for a minute, are you OK with what they might find about you?
-I’ll not go on about this here because as a bright graduate I am sure you understand the potential mindfield you could enter with a less than professional social media profile.
+I’ll not go on about this here because as a bright graduate, I am sure you understand the potential minefield you could enter with a less than professional social media profile.
 Take a look at this article which explains it in more detail and helps you through the minefield.

 In your plan, I am sure you have creating a CV as a critical document to produce.
 Unsure what is involved?
 You can read our step by step guide here

-Generic CVs don’t do you, or any candidate, for that matter; justice.
-Carefully tailored CV's, Cover letters and applications are far more likely to get you an interview, so think quality, not quantity.
+Generic CVs don’t do you, or any candidate, justice.
+Carefully tailored CV's, cover letters and applications are far more likely to get you an interview.
+So think quality, not quantity.

-Here at LWR we still find it fascinating that many graduates don’t understand how recruitment companies work.
+Here at LWR, we find it fascinating that many graduates don’t understand how recruitment companies work.

-Once a recruitment company finds a matched candidate for the role who is then successful the company pay’s a fee to the recruitment company.
-Important as a candidate you don’t pay the recruitment company.
+Once a recruitment company finds a matched successful candidate for the role, the company pay’s a fee to the recruitment company.
+As a candidate you don’t pay the recruitment company.

 Recruitment is a skill and a business process with many moving parts.
-For many organisations hiring new staff is just one thing on a huge task list they have that is why they bring in a professional.
+For many organisations, hiring new staff is just one thing on a huge task list.
+That is why they bring in a professional.

 9. Consider Temporary Work

 Many recruitment companies also offer temporary roles.
-For instance, a client might have some roles that they want people to cover over a certain time of year or during the launch of a new project, and a recruitment company can help identify ideal candidates for these roles.
+For instance, a client might have some roles that they want people to cover over a certain time of year or during the launch of a new project.
+A recruitment company can help identify ideal candidates for these roles.

 There are many famous stories that reveal how people took a temp role and then ended up being incredibly successful.